fastify/fastify-vite/README.md

 If you're currently using fastify-vite, make sure to freeze it in your dependencies at the **2.3.1** release.

-The v2.3.1 docs remain available at [https://fastify-vite.dev](https://fastify-vite.dev) but soon it'll only be available in the [v2.3.1 tag](https://github.com/fastify/fastify-vite/releases/tag/v2.3.1) of this repo.
+You can find the old documentation in the [v2.3.1 tag](https://github.com/fastify/fastify-vite/releases/tag/v2.3.1) of this repo.